oxipass/oxipass.io/content/_index.md

 Privacy is our highest priority, that's why this app is fully offline solution.
 Your information stored only in your local computer or smartphone, not any bit of information is transferred to any server or cloud service.
-Moreover, your data is encrypted with AES-256 algorithm and protected against physical attacks as there is no server or cloud to hack your data.
+Moreover, your data is encrypted with AES-256 or any other algorithm supported by the library OxiCrypt and protected against physical attacks as there is no server or cloud to hack your data.

 #### **Features**